 - Class A Misdemeanor – Restraint without consent as defined in §20.02 of the Texas Penal Code

 - State Jail Felony – Victim of unlawful restraint is under 17

-- Third-Degree Felony – Defendant allegedly recklessly endangered the restrained person, or restrained person was public servant
+- Third-Degree Felony – Defendant allegedly recklessly endangered the restrained person, or the restrained person was a public servant

 - Third-Degree Felony – Kidnapping alone has the simple definition of the alleged defendant abducting the victim as defined in Texas State Penal Code §20.01.

-- Second-Degree Felony – Possible when defendant allegedly released victim voluntarily to a safe place
+- Second-Degree Felony – Possible when the defendant allegedly released the victim voluntarily to a safe place

 Potential Penalties for Kidnapping Offenses in Texas